Home » African Destinations » Rwanda » Lake Kivu

 By Air

-If you’re short on time and heading to the southern part of the lake (Cyangugu/Rusizi), you can fly from Kigali to Kamembe Airport with RwandAir.
-The flight takes less than an hour, and most lakeside lodges offer airport transfers on request.
+Travelers heading to the southern part of the lake can fly from Kigali to Kamembe Airport near Cyangugu with RwandAir.
+The flight takes less than one hour.